robsonlimadeveloper/remotelab_api/README.md

 Below are the steps required to run the database and the application backend locally._

+### Dependencies and Configuration

+This project uses several libraries and tools to facilitate the development and execution of the application.
+The main dependencies and their functions are listed below:

+1. Flask: Web framework used to build the API.
+2. SQLAlchemy: ORM (Object-Relational Mapper) used to interact with the PostgreSQL database.
+3.  marshmallow: simplified object serialization.
+4.  python-dotenv: Library to manage environment variables.
+5.  pymysql: Driver for MariaDB.
+6. PyJwt: library which allows you to encode and decode JSON Web Tokens.
+11. unittest: Testing framework used for test-driven development (TDD).

 ### Prerequisites

 *_**[Docker and Docker-Compose](https://www.docker.com/products/docker-desktop/)**_ installed on the environment.*